home-assistant/home-assistant.io/source/_includes/common-tasks/file_access.md

 Your Home Assistant Operating server includes two repositories by default: The official core add-on repository, and the community add-on repository.
 All of the add-ons mentioned here can be installed by navigating to the add-on store using Supervisor > Add-on Store in the UI.

 One of the first things to take care of after installing Home Assistant OS is to provide yourself access to files.
 There are several add-ons commonly used for this, and most users employ a mix of various add-ons.
 Default directories on the host are mapped to the add-ons so that they can be accessed by the services any particular add-on might provide.
-On the host system these directories exist on the `/data` partition at `/mnt/data/supervisor/`.
+On the host system these directories exist on the `/data` partition at `/mnt/data/supervisor/` (`/usr/share/hassio` for supervised).

 Using any of the add-ons listed below,the following directories are made available for access: